* Euro falls on political worries, Spain data

 Some US$2.78 billion in yen changed hands on Monday, according to Reuters Dealing data.

 “The yen will remain weak, though it will likely not be sold at the momentum seen last week,” said Myers, who added that investors would be looking to buy the euro and dollar against the yen on dips.

-Sentiment towards the yen is negative as the BOJ is expected to remain under pressure to ease monetary policy aggressively.
+Sentiment towards the yen is negative as the BOJ is expected to remain under pressure to ease policy aggressively.

 Analysts said Japanese portfolio managers were also looking to review their allocations after the change in monetary policy, and that could prompt more outflows from Japan and weigh on the yen.

 “A reduction in the high level of JGB (Japanese Government Bonds) exposure traditionally held by Japanese funds will have both short-term and long-term negative effects on the yen, in our view,” analysts at Morgan Stanley said in a note.

 “We maintain our dollar/yen long position.”